lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 ## MacOS and Linux

 Make a copy of the `$HOME/.lbryum/wallets` directory.
+Hint: Type  `~/.lbryum/wallets` into Finder and click Go.

 ## lbrycrd wallet